Forest Residence Hall Complex

 Take a look at a typical room layout for a single, double, or quad occupancy room.
 Keep in mind, especially for a quad, this is just a sample.

-While taking advantage of the opportunities offered by our smaller, independent Halls, we still take care to offer the amenities of a more traditional, larger living environment.
-Upper Tamarack — in addition to the AD office — contains a large lounge with a fireplace, kitchen, piano, and big screen TV with VCR and DVD players.
+While taking advantage of the opportunities offered by our smaller, independent halls, we still take care to offer the amenities of a more traditional, larger living environment.
+In addition to the AD office, Tamarack contains a large lounge with a fireplace, kitchen, piano, and big-screen TV with VCR and DVD players.

-Manzanita is home to the Environmental Action Living-Learning Community as well as the Outdoor Pursuits Living-Learning Community, while Alder houses the EduComm Living-Learning Community.
+Manzanita is home to the Environmental Action Living Learning Community as well as the Outdoor Pursuits Living Learning Community.
 Please visit the respective LLC webpages for more details as well as the application.